 The Tangible Air

-The Tangible Air is a series of recordings, compositions and performances based on radio ‘field recordings’ I make in various locations.
+The Tangible Air is a series of recordings, compositions and performances based on radio ‘field recordings’ I make in various locations, then turned into scores for a groups of musicians to interpret.

 The Tangible Air (no.1)